 - Talk openly with your child and other family members about your child’s transgender identity.

 - Show your child affection when he or she tells you about his or her transgender identity.

-- Bring your child to LGBT events or organizations.
+- Bring your child to lesbian, gay, bisexual, transgender, queer or questioning and more (LGBTQ+) events or organizations.

 - Connect your child with a transgender adult role model to show options for the future.